tzuntar/PlayerManagement/Config.md

-{playername}      # username of the current player {playerbalance}   # balance of the current player {playermail}      # mail count of the current player {playerworld}     # world in which the player is located {playerrank}      # rank of the current player {playercompany}   # company of the current player {playergamemode}  # gamemode of the current player
+{playername}      # username of the current player {playerbalance}   # balance of the current player {playermail}      # mail count of the current player {playerworld}     # the world in which the player is located {playerrank}      # rank of the current player {playercompany}   # company of the current player {playergamemode}  # game mode of the current player
 ```

 ## Permissions